mikakallberg/Project-Portfolio-5-DRF/testing.md

 #
 - Images
 #
-- Testing done on likes
-#
-- Images
-#
-- Testing done on followers
-#
-- Images
-#
-- Testing done on chat
+- Testing done on chat:
+- User can initiate contact with another User.
+- That contact can then be transfered to imessages and connect creating a message to the User(owner) and User(contact), with unique Ids on owner, contact and message.
+- User that is owner can access message and has the opurtunity to edit or delete message.
+- User that is not owner cannot access edit or delete function.

 #
 - Images
 #